rsdoiel/antenna/socal_north.md

 ---

-## LA mayor reduces curfew hours for downtown
+## Mayor Bass lifts downtown LA curfew put in place to quell protest violence

 date: 2025-06-17, updated: 2025-06-17, from: The LAist

-The curfew, which was imposed after people broke into businesses and vandalized properties, will be discussed by the City Council.
+The curfew was imposed after people broke into businesses and vandalized properties.

 <br>